pschweitz/insidelog/README.txt

 Download available from this page: https://github.com/pschweitz/DBITail/releases

+You can find packaged builds with embedded Java, so run of software will be very straightforward.

+Just choose the one for your operating system and architecture, then:

 For Windows, run "dbiTail.bat"
 For linux, run "dbiTail.sh"

+Sorry for Mac users, packaged build is not available for the moment.

 It is released under Apache v2 License